callum-hart/immutable-styles/docs/theBasics.md

 > ###### Recommended Reading

-> If you haven't already, I strongly recommend reading [The case for Immutable Styles]() and the post [CSS Overrides: Friend or Foe?]() before reading this section.
+> If you haven't already, I strongly recommend reading [The Case for Immutable Styles](motivation.md) and the post [CSS Overrides: Friend or Foe?](http://www.callumhart.com/blog/css-overrides-friend-or-foe) before reading this section.

 Until now we have only observed the similarities between immutable styles and CSS – the only difference *so far* being immutable styles are written using JSX.